Getting Started With Home Assistant

 This has certainly been my experience with Apple HomeKit.
 I’ve gone to considerable lengths and expense to find workaround for those limitations, but jumping into the open-source Home Assistant platform might well save you a lot of hassle and added complexity.
 It can seem a daunting prospect, but I should have done it sooner.

-What to expect from Home Assistant
+What To Expect From Home Assistant

 Open-source projects like this can often be arcane affairs with limited support and not for the faint of heart, but Home Assistant has been going for over 10 years now, has become the second most active project on GitHub, and has matured considerably in both user experience and support.